 Lead Warning Disclosure Statement

 Every buyer of residential property on which a residential dwelling was built before 1978 is to be notified that such property may present exposure to lead from lead-based paint.
 The seller is required to provide the buyer with information on lead-based paint hazards from inspections in the seller's possession and notify the buyer of any known hazards.

 We provide you with a link to download all required real estate disclosures that a seller of residential real estate is required to provide to the buyer.
 These disclosures are provided by the State of California and are free.

 You will not find a higher quality California residential purchase agreement.

 If you have questions or would like to order by phone, you may call us at 1-800-524-7116 between 8:00am and 6:00pm PST (Monday through Saturday).
 Fast easy checkout.
-All forms are ready for immediate download or can be mailed on a CD.
+All forms are ready for immediate download.
 Technical support is available 7 days a week.